The old saying goes there are only two certainties in life: Death and Taxes.

 Penalties When You Don’t File Tax Return

-Penalties may be categorized as failure to file or failure to pay penalties which will automatically assessed by the IRS, and as an underpayment that are related to some negligence or intentional fault of the tax payer.
+Penalties may be categorized as failure to file or failure to pay penalties which will automatically be assessed by the IRS, and as an underpayment that is related to some negligence or intentional fault of the taxpayer.

 The failure to file or (FTF) penalty is assessed by the IRS at a rate of 5% per month or partial month up to a 25% maximum.
 The failure to pay (FTP) penalty is assessed by the IRS at a rate of 0.5% per month or partial month up to a 25% maximum.
 If both the FTF and FTP penalties are assessed, the FTF penalty is reduced by the FTP penalty.

-Example: A tax payer files her a return 39 days after the due date.
-Along with the filing of the return she remits a check for $6,000, which is the balance of the tax owed.
+Example: A taxpayer files a return 39 days after the due date.
+Along with the filing of the return, she remits a check for $6,000, which is the balance of the tax owed.
 Therefore the total FTS and FTP penalties are $600, computed as follows: